Correlation in formation of $^{8}$Be nuclei and $\alpha$-particles in fragmentation of relativistic nuclei: Introduction

-A primary track scanning in NTE allows one to find interactions without sampling, in particular, with a different number of relativistic fragments of He and H. The data obtained in this approach allow tracing the contribution of the unstable states and provide support in advancing to greater statistics and more complex states by the transverse scanning method.
-Although the multiple channel statistics of turns out to be radically lower but its evolution can be followed.
-Further, overview measurements gathered by the emulsion collaboration at the JINR Synchrophasotron in the 80s and EMU collaboration at the AGS (BNL) and SPS (CERN) synchrotrons in the 90s on the fragmentation of relativistic nuclei $^{16}$O, $^{22}$Ne, $^{28}$Si and $^{197}$Au are mainly used \cite{15,16,17,18,19}.
-Photos and videos of characteristic interactions are available \cite{1,20}.
+The primary track tracing in NTE allows one to find interactions without sampling with a different number of relativistic fragments of He and H. The data obtained by using this approach have traced the contribution of the unstable states and provided an opportunity for applying the advanced transverse scanning method to get more statistics and complex states.
+Although the multiple channel statistics turns out to be radically lower but its evolution can be seen.
+Below the article gives the overview of the measurements gathered by the emulsion collaboration at the JINR Synchrophasotron in the 80s and EMU collaboration at the AGS (BNL) and SPS (CERN) synchrotrons in the 90s on the fragmentation of relativistic nuclei $^{16}$O, $^{22}$Ne, $^{28}$Si and $^{197}$Au \cite{AndreevaSovJNP:1988, NaghyJPG:1988, AdamovichPRC:1989, AdamovichZPA:1995, AdamovichEPJA:1999}.
+Photos and videos of characteristic interactions are available \cite{ZarubinLN:2013, BecquerelWeb}.

-Large-scale and uniform, this data retains its uniqueness in terms of relativistic nuclear fragmentation.
-Among the many results obtained the conclusion about the limiting fragmentation regime in the widest possible range of nuclei and primary energy values, which is expressed by the invariability of the charge composition of fragments and the scale-invariant behavior of their spectra, remains of fundamental value.
-At the same time, despite the diversity of the results obtained, fine effects associated with angular correlations within the ensembles of fragments remained unexplored.
+These data have preserved their uniqueness in terms of relativistic nuclear fragmentation being large-scaled and uniformed.
+A fundamental value of the conclusion is presented concerning the limiting fragmentation regime in the widest possible range of nuclei and primary energy values expressed by the invariability of the charge composition of fragments and scale-invariant behavior of their spectra.
+At the same time the fine effects associated with angular correlations within the ensembles of fragments remained unexplored despite the diversity of the results obtained.
 In addition to the actual interest in the topic, they require a targeted build-up of statistics in multiple channels.
-Owing to the use of NTE layers exposed at that time, the statistics of the measured interactions $^{28}$Si $\to$ $n_{\alpha}$ ($\geq$ 3) is started to be supplemented in the framework of our BECQUEREL experiment at JINR.
-All these measurements, uniformly represented in the variable of invariant mass, make it possible to assess the role of unstable states in nuclear fragmentation and formulate the further study tasks.
+Owing to the use of NTE layers exposed at that time the statistics of the measured interactions $^{28}$Si $\to$ $n_{\alpha}$ ($\geq$ 3) has been started to be supplemented in the framework of our BECQUEREL experiment at JINR.
+All these measurements, uniformly represented in the variable of invariant mass, enable one to estimate the role of unstable states in multiple nuclear fragmentation and formulate the further tasks.